Kannagi/AltairX/ISA.md

 | *Destination* | *Source 2* | *Immediate* | *Size* | *OP*  | 1     | 2     |

 * *OP*: The operation (see below)
-* *Size*: if 0, then the operation is done on 1 byte, if 1, then the operation is done on 2 byte, if 2 then the operation is done on 4 byte, if 3, then the operation is done on 8 byte.
+* *Size*: if 0, then the operation is done on 1 byte, if 1, then the operation is done on 2 bytes, if 2 then the operation is done on 4 bytes, if 3, then the operation is done on 8 bytes.
 * *Immediate*: the first operand value (10-bits)
 * *Source 2*: the second operand register
 * *Destination*: the register in which the result is stored